PicoCreator/2nd-brain/A - TechTalkCTO/P - RWKV Musings/The RWKV architecture - scaling RNN to transformer scale/RWKV architecture - Scaling an RNN to transformer scale.md

 ![Classic RNN flow digram](./imgs/classic-rnn-layers.png)

-Note: the key highlight in RED, where state information is passed from the last layer on the first token "The", to the first layer of the second token "Quick".
+Note the critical line in RED, where state information is passed from the last layer on the first token "The", to the first layer of the second token "Quick".
 Producing the following sequential pattern

 ![RNN sequential flow](./imgs/rnn-sequential-flow.gif)
 > https://jsfiddle.net/r5yv0a8g/24/